 Are we safe online?
 Can we trust our news sources?
-We all have critical thinking skills to help us stay stafe and recognize reliable sources of information.
-Click on the arrows below for tools to keep those skills sharp:
+How can we be savvy consumers in an increasingly electronic world?
+We all have critical thinking skills to help us with these questions.
+Click images and arrows below for resources.

 For in-depth information and custom privacy toolkits, it's hard to beat the Virtual Privacy Lab at the San Jose Public Library.